How to build a sustainable website - featured image

 Host your website using renewable energy

 Global internet usage and the systems in place to support it account for approximately 3.7% of global emissions, which is comparable to the emissions from the aviation industry!
+We won’t get too much into the hows and whys, but the key factor here is that data centers, which are the backbone of our websites, are power-hungry.
+They require extensive energy consumption to keep them running.
 With that in mind, it only makes sense that one of the first steps to having a green website is to seek out green hosting.

 There are many providers with varying offerings and price points, so do some research to find the best fit for your needs.
-Here are some options that may be of interest depending on what you’re looking for:
+The Green Web Foundation offers a directory of verified green hosting providers as well as a tool that easily checks if a website is run on green energy.
+But here are some quick options that may be of interest depending on what you’re looking for:

 Focus on performance